 One trap to not fall into is the over-index on the wisdom of the crowd.

-Eventually, a decision will need to be made and sometimes the time sacrificed in making sure everyone who might have a slight interest or involvement with the hire’s role has had the chance to meet them prior to their hire will yield diminishing returns.
+Eventually, a decision will need to be made and the time sacrificed in ensuring everyone who might have a slight interest or involvement with the hire’s role has had the chance to meet them will yield diminishing returns.

-Often I see this in hiring managers who are not sure of themselves and hide behind the opinions of others so they can later avoid the responsibility for a potential bad hire.
+Often I see this in hiring managers who are not sure of themselves and hide behind the opinions of others to avoid the responsibility for a potential bad hire.

-It is a balance to be struck and sometimes it requires practice, trial and error.
+It’s a balance to be struck and sometimes it requires trial and error.

 Laying The Foundation For Collaborative Hiring